 Team Raven

 Team Raven is a British civilian aerobatic team flying the Vans RV-8.
 Founded in May 2014 with five aircraft, many of the team’s pilots are former members of Team Viper and the Red Star Rebels.
 In 2016, the team flew six aircraft (five RV-8s and one RV-4), before shrinking to five.
-For 2022, they once again display six RV-8s.
+Since 2022, the team has primarily flown as a six-ship, but briefly grew to seven in 2025.
+In 2026, they are displaying six or seven aircraft, depending on the event.

 Active: 2014-present